pip-services/pip-services-docs/content/en/tutorials/beginner_tutorials/persistences/_index.md

 Another frequent choice of persistence is Pip.Service's MongoDb persistence.
 This persistence stores data in MongoDB - a popular document-oriented database.
 The most basic implementation of this component is the MongoDbPersistence class defined in the MongoDb module.
 It is capable of storing a collection of documents, opening and closing connections, and performing a few simple CRUD operations.

 ### [Cassandra](cassandra)
+In this tutorial, you will learn how to interact with Cassandra, a NoSQL database, using the CassandraPersistence and IdentifiableCassandraPersistence components.